kiwicampus/mono_color_segmentation/README.md

 # Mono Color Segmentation Package

-This is a ROS2 package designed for generating segmentation masks from pixels having the same color in images.
-It's useful for applications such as identifying and segmenting areas with uniform color in visual data: its primary design purpose is to generate masks from the gazebo ground plane, which typically has a uniform color.
+This is a ROS2 package designed for generating segmentation masks from pixels having a specific color in images.
+It's useful for identifying and segmenting areas with uniform color in visual data: its primary design purpose is to generate masks from the gazebo ground plane, which typically has a uniform color.

 ![ezgif com-speed](https://github.com/kiwicampus/navigation2/assets/71234974/9144519f-49d2-4d7e-8ce0-55c2994dc27d)